stdevPavelmc/cqrlog/compiled/README.md

 So you USE IT ON YOUR OWN RISK !

-Here is a video showing update in use: https://www.youtube.com/watch?v=Jt_D5sICJVo
+Here is a video showing update in use https://www.youtube.com/watch?v=H_QLQhQyFVg&t

 Other way to update is to do it manually as follows: